-I hope I could explain my Workflowy workflow clearly.
-I knew that I wrote a very long instruction and it might be hard to read for some people.
-So, I made a Workflowy template notebook in which you could find the complete structure that I built through this instruction.
+I hope I managed to explain my Workflowy workflow.
+I knew that I wrote a very long instruction and it might be hard to read and follow.
+Therefore, I made a Workflowy template notebook in which you could find the complete structure that I built through this instruction.
 Please find the template here: Template.

-At the end, I listed some misc tips in order to help you build even more organised workflow:
+In the end, I listed some misc tips in order to help you build even more organized workflow:

-- Using Evernote alongside: Although I told you my migration story from Evernote to Workflowy but I still use Evernote for many other things.
+- Using the Evernote alongside.
+Although I told you my migration story from Evernote to Workflowy, I still use Evernote for many other things.
 One of them is to collect all the materials that I couldn’t collect in Workflowy like Images, PDFs, etc. I do this by using the same tag rules as I used here.
-For instance, if I wanted to store an image related to one project (Project1) then I will tag the note with @pProject1 or put it into a notebook with @pProject1 name.
+For instance, if I wanted to store an image related to one project (Project1) then I will tag the note with the @pProject1 or put it into a notebook with @pProject1 name.
 I recommend to tag your notes with relevant Content tags as well like #Method1.It’s useful to make a link to your note in the Workflowy as well.
-Like writing a quick note indicating that you stored such an information in Evernote or even make a hyperlink using note shared link.
+Like writing a quick note indicating that you stored such information in Evernote or even make a hyperlink using a note shared link.

 - Using Reminders: One of the biggest features missing in Workflowy is the lack of having a reminder system.
-So, you should need to use a task manager app which support reminder.
-I recommend Remember the Milk or iCloud Reminder to only got remind at a certain date.
+I can recommend Remember the Milk or iCloud Reminder for this.

-- Favourite your lists in order to switch between them quickly.
-What I do at the first day of each week and month is to favourite the week using “control + shift + ∗”.
+- Favorite your lists in order to switch between them quickly.
+What I do at the first day of each week and month is to favorite the week using “control + shift + ∗”.
 Then you could switch between them by using “control + ;”.
-And at the end of the week and month, I remove them from favourite list.
+And at the end of the week and month, I remove them from the favorite list.

-- You could use context tags like GTD method as well but I don’t recommend them all, maybe only few ones that are fits into your workflow implementation.
-For instance if you are doing scientific research having a tag like @toRead would be useful but definitely not @work or @home since we decided to use Workflowy only for work.
+- You could use context tags like GTD method as well, but I don’t recommend them all, maybe only a few ones that are fits into your workflow implementation.
+For instance, if you are doing scientific research having a tag like @toRead would be useful but definitely not @work or @home since we decided to use Workflowy only for work.

-- If you are using Google Chrome, you should definitely use Workflowy Chrome Application; otherwise, if you don’t like Google Chrome for some reason, like me, you can use Fluid to have the experience of as native app.
+- If you are using Google Chrome, you should use Workflowy Chrome Application; otherwise, if you don’t like Google Chrome, you can use Fluid on macOS to create a desktop app from the Workflowy website.

-- Check Stylebot and Userscript to find some custom theme, font and etc for Workflowy.
+- Check Stylebot and Userscript to find some custom theme, font, etc for Workflowy.

-Please fell free to add any comments and please share the article to your friends.
-More importantly, please support Workflowy team by subscribing to their Pro package in order to make further existence and improvements of their nice service.
+Please fell free to add any comments and please share this article with your friends.
+More importantly, please support Workflowy team by subscribing to their Pro package to make the further developments and improvements possible.